 - Our best practices tip: rinse the sediment off the gravel prior to installing.

 - Insert another layer of landscape fabric.

-- Once desired height is achieved, insert a drop tray; this will ensure the planter maintains some water to continue to feed the plants without building up.
+- Once the desired height is achieved, insert a drop tray; this will ensure the planter maintains some water to continue to feed the plants without building up.

-- Our best practices tip: a grow bag can be used instead of a nursery pot.
+- Our best practices tip: for seedlings, a grow bag can be used instead of a nursery pot.
 Grow bags should be the same gallon size as the nursery pot.
 This ensures no unnecessary air gets in the soil and roots.